scala/docs.scala-lang/_overviews/toolkit/sttp-uris.md

 ## Query parameters

-A query parameter is a key-value pair that is appended to the end of a URI in an HTTP request to specify additonal details about the request.
+A query parameter is a key-value pair that is appended to the end of a URI in an HTTP request to specify additional details about the request.
 The web server can use those parameters to compute the appropriate response.

 For example, consider the following URL: